Neal Ardley

-Neal Christopher Ardley (born 1 September 1972) is an English professional football manager and former player who played as a right midfielder.
-He is currently the manager of Solihull Moors.
+Neal Christopher Ardley (born 1 September 1972) is an English professional football manager and former footballer who played as a right midfielder.
+He is the manager of Woking.

 Ardley was capped at Under-21 level by England.
-Ardley spent the majority of his career with Wimbledon, making his debut for them on 20 April 1991 at the age of 18 in a 2–1 away win over Aston Villa in the Football League First Division.
+He spent the majority of his playing career with Wimbledon, making his debut for them on 20 April 1991 at the age of 18 in a 2–1 away win over Aston Villa in the Football League First Division.
 He went on to make over 100 appearances for Watford before having spells at Cardiff City and Millwall.

 Ardley announced his retirement from professional football on 30 August 2007 after suffering a series of injuries.
 On the same day, Ardley announced that he would return to former club Cardiff City having been appointed manager of the Cardiff City Youth Academy.
 He was the manager of AFC Wimbledon from 10 October 2012 to 12 November 2018.
 He took over as manager of Notts County on 23 November 2018.

+He has been appointed as manager of Woking on 18 December 2024.

 Playing career

 Wimbledon

 Ardley was born in Epsom, Surrey.
 Signed by Wimbledon as a youngster, whilst at Carshalton Boys Sports College, he made his way through the youth set up until breaking into the first team.
-Ardley made eight league appearances for Wimbledon in the 1991–92 season, featuring more prominently in the 1992–93 campaign, in which he played in 26 games and scored four goals in the inaugural season of the FA Premier League as the Dons finished 12th.
-Wimbledon finished 6th in the FA Premier League in 1993–94, matching the record highest ranking achieved by the club during their first ever season in the top flight during 1986–87.
+Ardley made eight league appearances for Wimbledon in the 1991–92 season, featuring more prominently in the 1992–93 campaign, in which he played in 26 games and scored four goals in the inaugural season of the Premier League as the Dons finished 12th.
+Wimbledon finished 6th in the Premier League in 1993–94, matching the record highest ranking achieved by the club during their first ever season in the top flight during 1986–87.
 Ardley's contribution was more limited during this season, however, as he was selected to play in just 16 games.
 He scored just once in a 2–1 win over Sheffield Wednesday on 15 January 1994.
 He was in and out of the side for nearly a decade afterwards, remaining with the Dons after their relegation at the end of 1999–2000.
 Two more seasons followed as he unsuccessfully tried to help them regain their Premier League place, before he signed for Division One rivals Watford on a free transfer on 9 August 2002.

 By the time Ardley left the club in 2002 he had played a total of 245 league games for Wimbledon, scoring 18 goals.
 He was their longest serving player by the time of his departure.
 His best campaign was arguably the 1996–97 season, where he missed just four league games, helped the Dons reach the semi-finals of both the FA Cup and the Football League Cup, and oversaw an excellent season in the league where they were rarely out of the top five until having to settle for 8th place in the final table.